Charles Lennox, 3rd Duke of Richmond: Career

-Appointed Colonel of the Royal Horse Guards on 18 July 1795, he was promoted as Field Marshal on 30 July 1796.
-On 15 June 1797 he raised a Yeomanry Artillery Troop, the Duke of Richmond's Light Horse Artillery, at his Goodwood estate.
-The Troop was equipped with his own design of a Curricle gun carriage.
+Appointed colonel of the Royal Horse Guards on 18 July 1795, he was promoted as Field Marshal on 30 July 1796.
+On 15 June 1797 he raised a troop-sized horse artillery unit of the Yeomanry Cavalry known as the Duke of Richmond's Light Horse Artillery at his estate of Goodwood House.
+The unit was equipped with his own design of a curricle gun carriage.
 In retirement, Richmond developed the family seat enhancing Goodwood's reputation as a sporting estate by adding, alongside his father's cricket pitch, the famous Goodwood Racecourse.
 He was also a patron of artists such as George Stubbs, Pompeo Batoni, Anton Raphael Mengs, Joshua Reynolds and George Romney.